Attention SEO: How to Put Your Conversion Rate Optimization on Steroids

 4. Run segmented tests to the device level and report down to the device level.

-I have talked about points 1-3 above in detail before, but adding in point 4 will put your CRO on steroids and has increased our chance of CRO test success to nearly 100%.
+I have talked about points 1-3 above in detail before, but adding in point 4 will put your CRO on steroids and has increased our chance of CRO training test success to nearly 100%.

 In this post, I will work through step-by-step how to: